Dennis Maurice

 CAREER HIGHLIGHTS

-“Those that want to see the other side of inequity in this life must pave those roads today and I hope my contributions build one of the bridges that gets us closer to freedom, justice, equity, and honesty.”
+“Those that want to see the other side of inequity in this life must pave those roads today and I hope my contributions build one of the bridges that gets us closer to freedom, justice, equity, and most importantly, honesty.”

 -Dennis Maurice